drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 ## Redfish docs generator examples

 Several files in the `sample_inputs` directory provide examples of configuration files that you can use to produce different types of documentation.
-The following examples show some command-line invocations.
+The following examples show some command&#8209;line invocations.

 These examples assume that you have a clone of the DMTF/Redfish repo and the DMTF/Redfish-Tools repo in the same parent directory, and that your working directory is the Redfish clone, so that the schemas are in `./json-schema` and `doc_generator.py` is at `../Redfish-Tools/doc-generator/doc_generator.py` relative to your current working directory.